 Other highlights – having Matt and Paavo out on the course.
 Thinking of them at the start, I choked up and almost cried, and after seeing them at mile 13, I almost cried again.
 It meant something completely different and special to be running my first post-baby marathon.
 I loved that I didn’t have any pressure for a time, and was just out there to enjoy the miles, the atmosphere, the beautiful weather, and my wonderful cheer team.

-Lessons for others – share your pro-tips on the race to help the next runner
+Lessons for others – share your pro-tips on the Columbus Marathon to help the next runner

 Start out conservative.
 It’s a flat, fast course, and with half marathoners in the mix to push the pace, it’s easy to go to fast at the start.
 This always seems to be a lesson, but it’s so easy to ignore this advice.